Wolverton Urban District: History

 The Stratford and Wolverton Rural District had its origins in the Potterspury Poor Law Union, which had been created in 1835.
 The poor law union was mostly in Northamptonshire but included four parishes in Buckinghamshire.
 Poor law unions formed the basis for sanitary districts when they were created in 1872, with the area becoming the Potterspury Rural Sanitary District, administered by the board of guardians for the poor law union, which was based at the Union Workhouse in Yardley Gobion.
 Under the Local Government Act 1894, rural sanitary districts became rural districts on 28 December 1894, and where sanitary districts straddled county boundaries they were split to create separate rural districts for the parts in each county.
 The Stratford and Wolverton Rural District was therefore created covering the four Buckinghamshire parishes from the Potterspury Rural Sanitary District.

 The council held its first meeting on 3 January 1895 at the workhouse in Yardley Gobion, when George Edward Willes, rector of Calverton, was appointed the first chairman.
 From February 1895 the council met in Stony Stratford.

 On 1 April 1919 a new parish of New Bradwell was added to the district, having been created from part of the parish of Bradwell in the Newport Pagnell Rural District.
 On the same day the Stratford and Wolverton Rural District was made an urban district.
 The five parishes then covered by the urban district therefore became urban parishes and so ceased to have separate parish councils and parish meetings, with the district council taking on the parish-level functions.
 The Stratford and Wolverton Urban District Council held its first meeting on 17 April 1919, at which meeting it resolved to request a change of name to Wolverton Urban District Council.
 The change of name took effect on 12 February 1920.

 In 1927, the parishes of Calverton, Stony Stratford East and Stony Stratford West were abolished and the Wolverton parish was extended to cover these areas.
 New Bradwell was abolished as part of a county review order in 1934 and the area of the urban district and civil parish of Wolverton became coterminous.

 In 1967 the new town of Milton Keynes was designated, with the Wolverton Urban District falling within the designated area.
 The Milton Keynes Development Corporation was established to oversee construction of the new town, and Wolverton Urban District Council lost its town planning responsibilities to the development corporation.

+Following the Local Government Act 1972, Wolverton Urban District was abolished in 1974, when the area became part of the Borough of Milton Keynes.
+Initially, no successor parish was created, and so the former district was governed directly by Milton Keynes Borough Council.
+Parishes were re-established for the area in 2001.